RY3IEZN/azure-loadbalancer-vmss/src/README.md

 # C. Create a VMSS

-Here we ar goint to set up a virtual machine scale set, this will help us manage the scaling in and scaling out of our vm when the high/less traffic
+Here we are going to set up a virtual machine scale set, this will help us manage the scaling in and scaling out of our vm when the high/less traffic

 Head over to the console and search for vmss